About Us

 1. Date and Location:

-• Date: May 25, 2026
+• Date: Sunday, May 24, 2026

 2. Eligibility: The masterclass is only open to registered competition participants.